Andromeda's tenuous veil: A likely Milky Way nebula projected toward M31: Observational data

-The observations were observed in two nights, 2023/01/21 and 2023/01/23.
+The observations were carried out over two nights, 2023/01/21 and 2023/01/23.
 In each night, the same observation sequence was performed.
-For pointings P1 and P2, three exposures of 600 s in each VPH were taken.
-In P3, only observations in LR-B were taken, and in P4, only 1 exposure in each VPH was taken.
-Since the object is much more extended than the MEGARA IFU, we placed no constrains in the seeing, and the observations were taken under filler conditions.
+For pointings P1 and P2, three 600 s exposures in each VPH were taken.
+In P3, only observations in LR-B were taken, and in P4, only 1 exposure with each VPH was taken.
+Since the object is much more extended than the MEGARA IFU, we placed no constraints on the seeing, and the observations were taken under filler conditions.